 - Bring in examples of your own work to show on a memory stick - they don't have to be portraits - they can be any kind of photograph.

-- The college also has 3 Medium Format Cameras that are available for use for studio projects.
+- The college also has 3 Medium Format Cameras that are available for use for studio projects (they cannot go out of the studio).
 If you would like to use these, please bring 3 rolls of Ilford FP4 120 ISO film

 Please bring with you to the first session: